zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/Open-source MapReduce.md

 }
 ```

-Parameters:
+**Parameters**

 The configuration is a JSON file that describes the mapping relationships between HDFS files and the MaxCompute tables.
 Generally, you must configure both the input and output.
 One HDFS path corresponds to one Resolver, tableInfos, and matchMode.

 -   resolver: Specifies the method of processing file data.
 Currently, you can choose from two built-in Resolvers: com.aliyun.odps.mapred.hadoop2openmr.resolver.TextFileResolver and com.aliyun.odps.mapred.hadoop2openmr.resolver.BinaryFileResolver.
-In addition to specifying the Resolver name, you must also configure some properties about data parsing for the Resolver.
+In addition to specifying the Resolver name, configure some properties about data parsing for the Resolver.
     -   TextFileResolver: Regards an input or output as plain text if the data is of plain text type.
 When configuring an input Resolver, configure such properties as text.resolver.columns.combine.enable and text.resolver.seperator.
 When text.resolver.columns.combine.enable is set to true, all the columns in the input table are combined into a single string based on the delimiter specified by text.resolver.seperator.
 Otherwise, the first two columns in the input table are used as the key and value.
     -   BinaryFileResolver: Converts binary data into a type that is supported by MaxCompute, for example, Bigint, Boolean, and Double.
 When configuring an output Resolver, configure the properties binary.resolver.input.key.class and binary.resolver.input.value.class, which define the key and value types of the intermediate result, respectively.
 -   tableInfos: Specifies the MaxCompute table that corresponds to HDFS.
 Currently, only the tblName parameter \(table name\) is configurable.
 The partSpec and label parameters must be the same as the values set for the parameters in this example.